prometheus/docs/content/docs/guides/ssh-portforwarding.md

 Set a strong password!
 You won't need to type it very often.
 We will use your id_rsa key instead.

-As root on your prometheus host, you can also always reset the password for the user if you need to:
+As root on your prometheus host you can also always reset the password for the user if you need to:

 ```
 root@prometheus:~# passwd prometheus-tunnel